 Smaller strainers were also fussier to fill and harder to clean.
 Accordingly, we liked larger strainers.
 To measure their volumes, we lined each with plastic wrap and filled it with water; we found that we strongly preferred models that held 10 tablespoons or more.
 In practice, this meant that we liked basket-style infusers, which had a number of other advantages in addition to their size.
 They had large openings of 2 inches or more in diameter, which facilitated filling and cleaning.
 And they had no fussy moving parts—some of the tea balls and sticks had tricky clasps or tops that were difficult to put on.
 Finally, they generally had more and smaller perforations than ball- and stick-style models, allowing water to enter and exit easily while preventing all but the tiniest particles of fine herbal tea from filtering out.
 (It wasn’t a deal breaker to have a few leaves of tea floating at the bottom of the cup, but most tasters preferred not to encounter detritus.)

-We tested nine tea infusers of different styles, priced from $5.96 to $16.95, using them to make herbal, white, green, and black teas and rating them on their ease of use and their performance.
+We tested nine tea infusers of different styles, priced from roughly $6.00 to roughly $17.00, using them to make herbal, white, green, and black teas and rating them on their ease of use and their performance.
 All models were purchased online, and they appear in order of preference.

 EASE OF USE: We evaluated the infusers on how easy they were to open, close, fill, and clean and on how easily they held different volumes and sizes of tea leaves.

 PERFORMANCE: We evaluated the infusers on how well they made tea, looking for full-flavored infusions with few or no tea leaves floating in them.